blindnet-io/product-management/specifications/architecture/README.md

 - View and manage Data Captures

 **Web components** are front-end, look and feel agnostic components which allow integrations of different blindnet devkit functions into external systems and web sites.
 Currently, these include:
-- Login component (System must be able to work with existing login engines of client Systems)
 - Communication (emailing) component
 - Custom data capture components
 - Data consumption components, i.e., components that allow Data Consumers to view and manage data